Discover Apps for Your Phone and Identify Birds by their Behavior and Songs When You’re Out in Nature

 But suppose you just want to cut right to the chase of learning to identify a bird by its song.
 If that’s the case, then there are several apps that focus solely on bird calls and helping you get better at differentiating them from each other.
 Whether through a game interface or simple search functions, these apps will have you knowing just what kind of bird you’re hearing in no time.
 But be careful when using one of them outdoors with no headphones, for you may accidentally attract birds that hear what they believe to be the song of one of their fellows.
 Conversely, these apps can also be used to purposefully attract specific birds to you.

 Examples: Larkwire, BirdTunes, Chirp!
 Bird Song USA +

 Many birders keep detailed notes on when and where they see certain birds, but some may find it annoying to take the time to write it down in a field book or wait until they get home to enter it into their computer.
 Several apps make it easier to instantly and quickly record these sightings, along with added functions such as lists and precise mapping.

-Keep in mind that although many of the apps named above cost money, there are also usually free – albeit less extensive – versions offered.
+Keep in mind, although many of the apps named above cost money, there are also free, albeit less extensive, versions offered.
 With all this technology at your disposal, you can’t go wrong in choosing helpful aids for your adventures with our fine feathered friends.
-Happy birding!
+Happy Birding!